richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 #### 02-webserver/backends.tf

-I declare the remote backend which contains the datas that the network stack has exported to our S3 bucket:
+I declare a data object that retrieves the network information from our bucket:

 ```
 data "terraform_remote_state" "network" {